View William Schultz's Obituary on oleantimesherald.com and share memories

-FRANKLINVILLE - William J. "Bill" Schultz, of Lyndon Road, died Thursday (Feb.
-21, 2019) at Cuba Memorial Hospital, following a long illness.
+FRANKLINVILLE - William "Bill" Schultz Jr., of Lyndon Road, died Thursday (Feb.
+21, 2019) at Cuba Memorial Hospital.

 |

-Be the first to share your memories or express your condolences in the Guest Book for William J. "Bill" Schultz.
+Be the first to share your memories or express your condolences in the Guest Book for William "Bill" Schultz Jr. .

-Arrangements are under the direction of Babbitt & Easton Funeral Home in Franklinville.
+Born April 28, 1931 in Cheektowaga, he was the son of William and Mary Bergner Schultz.

-A complete obituary will be published in Sunday's edition of the Olean Times Herald.
+On April 27, 1957 in Gardenville, he married Alice Hitchcock, who survives.

 Babbitt & Easton Funeral Home